emagiz/emdocs/referenceguide/sftp-outbound-channel-adapter.md

 Note: SFTP = <b>SSH File Transfer Protocol</b>, an extension of the Secure Shell protocol (SSH) to provide secure file transfer capability.
 Not to be confused with "regular" FTP(S), which is a completely unrelated (and incompatible) file transfer protocol.

 Please be aware that, depending on the SSH encryption level used by the server, you might need to install the <i>Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files</i> to successfully establish secure connections.

+#### Remote directory
+Identifies the directory path where the files will be transferred to, e.g. <code>/temp/mytransfers</code>.

+Mutually exclusive with the <i>remote directory expression</i> setting.

+#### Auto create directory
+Specify whether to automatically create the remote target directory if it doesn't exist.

+Default is <code>false</code>.

+#### SFTP session factory
+SFTP session factory that provides the SFTP connections for this channel adapter.

+<i>Required</i>

 #### Mode
 Determines the behaviour of this adapter when the destination file already exists.